 215d.
-GUIDANCE IN ELEMENTARY SCHOOLS.
+GUIDANCE IN THE ELEMENTARY SCHOOL.
 Three hours credit.
 Prerequisite, senior or graduate standing.
-The purposes and scope of guidance at the elementary level, with emphasis placed upon the functions of guidance in relation to children's needs, the functions of different guidance workers are indicated and an analysis is made of representative programs of elementary schools.
+The purposes and scope of guidance at the elementary level, with emphasis placed on the functions of guidance in relation to children's needs, the functions of different guidance workers are indicated and an analysis is made of representative programs of elementary schools.